Chimney Mountain (Indian Lake)

 Getting there: For reference, this trail is approximately an hour drive from the village of Lake George.
 From the east/Lake George region: make your way to route NY-28S westward, which you will stay on for about 31 miles.
 (If you need to stop for whatever reason, there is a Stewart’s and a few restaurants in North Creek en route to the trailhead.)
 Make a left onto Chamberlain Road, and after 0.7 miles, turn left onto Big Brook Road.
 Stay on this road for 3 miles and turn right to remain on the same road for another 2.5 miles.
 This road will take you to a dead end (AKA the destination) in which you will see a parking area to leave your car.

-This hike is on private property and the last few miles are on a gravel road.
+This hike starts on private property and the last few miles to the parking area are on a gravel road.
 Your vehicle will be fine in 3-season weather.
 As always, be mindful and respectful of the property and the trails (but you as my readers already know this.)
 Cell service will be intermittent and/or non-existent in the parking area.
 Once you gain elevation, you may have some service (but don’t count on it!)

 Vehicle fee: $5.00 to park, honor system from what I could tell – drop it in the small box (will be obvious when you park.)